tuanola/investflow/README.md

 # InvestFlow

-InvestFlow is a small full-stack project built with React, Kotlin, Spring Boot, and PostgreSQL.
+InvestFlow is a full-stack application for importing investment transaction data, validating and processing it, and turning it into clear portfolio insights.

+It combines a React front end, a Kotlin/Spring Boot backend, and PostgreSQL storage, with FastAPI used for data processing and validation.

 ## Run with Docker Compose